RaymiiOrg/bash-http-monitoring/README.md

     brew install bash coreutils curl

+Then you have to run the script with that bash version:

+    /usr/local/Cellar/bash/#VERSION#/bin/bash

+Also in the cronjob if you choose to set that up.

 ### Cronjob setup

 If you want to set up a cronjob, send the output to a temp file and when finished, move that temp